What is Chronicle FIX?

 What will you get from us

-Access to our enterprise GitHub repo where you can read, fork and create pull requests on our code – It works exactly like the open source.
+Access to our enterprise GitHub repository where you can read, fork, and create, pull-requests on our code.
+It works exactly like the open source.
 You can be as involved as you like.

-- As much support as you need to help with any issues that might arise either with Chronicle FIX itself or with your project as a whole.
-The understand that the FIX engine is usually only a small part of a system and we can use our experience to help with latency issues with other parts of your project should you need it.
+- As much support as you need, to help with any issues that might arise, either with Chronicle FIX itself, or with your project as a whole.
+We understand that the FIX engine is usually only a small part of a system, and we can use our experience to help with latency issues with other parts of your project should you need it.

 How it Works

 The parser has been optimised to accept fields in an expected order.
-Our default implementation has the order the fields appear in the fixprotocol.org documentation.
-However, the fields can be in any order allowed by fix but this will be a little slower.
+Our default implementation has the order the fields as they appear in the fixprotocol.org documentation.
+However, the fields can be in any order allowed by FIX, but this may be a little slower.

-By recycling the buffer and using object pools and mutable StringBuilders we can send/receive messages end to end without significant garbage.
-Our aim is less than one byte per message on average.
+- By recycling the buffer, and using object pools and mutable StringBuilders, we can send and receive messages end-to-end without significant garbage.
+Our target is less than one byte per message, on average.

-We design our systems to produce less than 1 GB/hour of garbage.
-At this point a 24 GB Eden space takes 24 hours to fill up.
-Ie no collections all day.
+- We design our systems to produce less than 1 GB/hour of garbage.
+This means that a 24 GB Eden space takes 24 hours to fill up.

-You can save around 0.2 micro-seconds if you drop computing or checking the byte sum.
+- You can save around 0.2 microseconds if you drop checking, or computing, the byte sum.

-- A low latency, recyclable, configurable FIX 4.2, 4.4, 5.0 implementation for inbound FIX message parsing and outbound FIX message transmission.
+- A low latency, recyclable, configurable FIX implementation for inbound FIX message parsing, and outbound FIX message transmission.

 - Pre-allocates the memory for FixMessage objects.
 This is intended to reuse objects thus avoiding dynamic memory allocation.

-- Fix parser, around 1 us 99.9% of the time for medium sized messages.
+- FIX parser, around 1 microsecond, 99.9% of the time for medium sized messages.

-- Fix message generator, around 1 us 99.9% of the time for medium sized messages.
+- FIX message generator, around 1 microsecond, 99.9% of the time for medium sized messages.

 - Optimise latency for FIX in-order messages with fallback for out-of-order messages.

-- Scalable to 10s of connections per server with minimal latency impact.
+- Scalable to tens of connections per server, with minimal latency impact.

 - High performance test client to drive the system to its limits.

-- Tools for minimising garbage and enabling zero copy.
+- Tools for minimising garbage collection and enabling zero-copy.